Visual thinking

 Benefits of mind mapping

-The obvious benefit of mind mapping is that it’s an effective brainstorming technique.
-It helps you generate new ideas or solve complex problems and makes your job easier when you’re stuck on a challenge.
+Mind mapping helps you generate new ideas or solve complex problems and makes your job easier when you’re stuck on a challenge.
 But there are a few additional benefits of mind mapping that can positively impact your whole team and work performance.
+Mind mapping can:

-• It reduces the pressure or stress that can occur when problem-solving or trying to develop creative ideas.
+• Reduce the pressure or stress that can occur when problem-solving or trying to develop creative ideas.

-• It increases memory retention and recall due to the visual and spatial arrangement of the mind map.
+• Increase memory retention and recall due to the visual and spatial arrangement of the mind map.

-• It gives you a holistic view of your project or thought process.
+• Provide a holistic view of your project or thought process.

-• It reduces information overload and keeps things organized.
+• Reduce information overload and keeps things organized.

-• It enhances communication and clarity as visual representations are more engaging, flexible, and direct.
+• Enhance communication and clarity as visual representations are more engaging, flexible, and direct.

-• It helps you think more critically and analytically.
+• Help you think more critically and analytically.

 How to create a mind map: A step-by-step guide

 Before you get started building out your mind map, you’ll need to choose a mind mapping tool.
-If you’re working with a team, use a digital whiteboard or mind mapping software so your team can contribute and access the mind map after the working session.
-The important thing is to not to let the blank space scare you; your mind map will naturally grow once you get going.
+If you’re working with a team, use a digital whiteboard or mind mapping software so your team can contribute and access the mind map after the working session

 1. Identify the primary topic